rosegaray/Likesaver/README.md

 I used [Tweepy](http://docs.tweepy.org/en/v3.5.0/getting_started.html), a wrapper for the Twitter API, in order to authenticate a user's Twitter and listen for likes from the user's own activity.

 ### Kinesis
-I then created a Kinesis stream to collect and process the user's activity data
+In order to make the service scalable, I used a Kinesis stream to capture data.
+Kinesis streams can collect and analyze large amounts of data in real time, therefore are convenient when dealing with Twitter.
+Additionally, AWS lets you create multiple Kinesis instances and have them run across a set of auto-scaling EC2 instances.

 ### Lambda and S3
 I set up an AWS lambda function to listen for Kinesis records (a user's activity) and capture image URLs from likes.
-This function downloads the image to an S3 bucket and another function uploads it to a Dropbox folder.
+One function downloads the image to an S3 bucket and another function uploads it to a Dropbox folder.

 ## Challenges I ran into
-Initially, I wanted to use Google Photos in place of Dropbox since most people tend to use it to store images, however I ran into a lot of trouble using the Picasa API and decided to use Dropbox's since the setup process is pretty quick.
+Initially, I wanted to use Google Photos in place of Dropbox since most people tend to use it to store images, however I ran into a lot of trouble using the Google Picasa API and decided to use Dropbox's(the setup process is pretty quick).

-Additionally, due to time constrainst, I wasn't able to integrate DynamoDB and EC2.
+Due to time constraints, I wasn't able to integrate DynamoDB and EC2.
 Right now, I use a config file where I upload my own Twitter and Dropbox auth credentials.
 In order to turn Likesaver into a scalable webapp, I would need to create and host a website on EC2 so that users can log in by authenticating their Twitter and Dropbox accounts.
-This would require the creation of a DynamoDB table.
+This would require the creation of a DynamoDB table to store user credentials.

 ## What I learned
 My goal was to learn to integrate different AWS services and mimic functionality similar to the Pocket app.
 I learned to create AWS IAM roles and permissions since I had to connect lambda functions to Kinesis and S3.
 This was a bit tricky to figure out because you only want to allow permissions and policies that are absolutely necessary.
 I also became pretty famliar with CloudTrail logs while I debugged my lambda functions.